hpi-swa-teaching/TabletopUI/README.md

 In the dice command a number y can be added or subtracted to the dice result.
 This is done by ```roll dx[+|-]y```.
 It is also possible to roll z dices at once using the command ```roll zdx```.
 You can also combine modifiers and multiple dice rolls like this: ```roll zdx[+|-]y```.

 ### Initiative Roll
 When the gamemaster is selected, one can choose to begin an initiative roll.
 The command to start an initiative roll is ```start fight```.
 After this command, all players except the gamemaster may now roll a dice to determine their fight position.
 Not all players have to roll the dice.
 The gamemaster ends the dice round with ``finalise initiative``.
 Now, the fight begins and the players can roll the dice in the order which appears in the pop up player list.
-The command to end the fight round is ```end fight```.
+At any time the gamemaster can remove players from the fight via the command The command ```remove [playername]```.
+To end the fight and return to the default mode the gamemaster can use ```end fight```.

 ## Contributors of [TabletopUI](https://github.com/hpi-swa-teaching/TabletopUI)
 - [Benedikt Vidic](https://github.com/BenediktV)